dndrks/hospital_food/README.md

 [sounds demo](https://soundcloud.com/sound-and-process/hospital_food-demo/s-W8NQ0)

-the four foods have been renamed to the items I was restricted to for my liquid diet:
+the four foods have been renamed to the items I was allowed on my liquid diet:

 `GELATIN`
 `SHERBET`